hpkhanh1610/bike-sharing_neural_network/README.md

-# Bike-sharing prediction using neural network
+# Predicting bike-sharing patterns using neural network

 ## Project Overview
 This project uses Neural Network to predict daily bike rental ridership from scratch by using ```numpy```, without any deep learning frameworks.
 Given the past data, the model predicts the future sales from bike rental.